canal-web/Magento_ProductSelector/README.md

 Create a block with dynamic filters redirecting to a pre-filtered category page (using **Manadev** filters).

 ## Howto
 After installing the module, you should have two new fields on attributes edit page: "use in product selector" (set yes for each attribute you want to see as an input) and "type of attribute in selector" (let default value unless specific cases like year).
+The attribute must be used in product listing.

 To call the block in your template :